Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### Authenticate the client
 In order to interact with the Event Grid service, you will need to create an instance of a client.
 An **endpoint** and **credential** are necessary to instantiate the client object.
+The default client created is a Standard Client, which is compatible with EventGrid Namespace.
+To create an EventGrid Basic Client, specify `level="Basic"` or `level=ClientLevel.BASIC` when instantiating the client.

 #### Using Azure Active Directory (AAD)